COINS-Naz/coins-design-system/_posts/web/ui-modules/2021-04-22-content-switch.md

 The content switcher includes two content tab states: selected and unselected.
 The selected state uses a high contrast color.<br>

 **Width**
-Each individual content tab should be the same width.<br>
+The width of each individual content tab should be based on the width of the text label and 12px paddings on the left and right sides.<br>

 {% include do-dont.html
-  do-img="Guidelines_CoSwitcher_Do.png"
+  do-img="Guidelines_CSwitch_Do.png"
-  do-text="Do base content tab width on the longest text label." dont-img="Guidelines_CoSwitcher_Do_Not.png" dont-text="Do not use a different width for each content tab."
+  do-text="Set the width of the tab based on the width of the text and same left and right 12 px paddings" dont-img="Guidelines_CSwitch_Do_Not.png" dont-text="Do not base make all the tabs the same width."
 %}

 ## Type